DNAPhone/WeLAB-4-makers/README.md

 The software that lets you use your _We-LAB 4 makers_ kit is made of a Kivy GUI, a video streaming library (_RPi-Cam_web-Interface_ - available at https://github.com/silvanmelchior/RPi_Cam_Web_Interface) and a Python server that lets the GUI manage the intensity of the microscope led.
 In addition, there is a PHP script that enables the GUI to save pictures of the microscope view.

+Please note that the code is only working for Raspbian Jessie (you can download it here http://downloads.raspberrypi.org/raspbian/images/raspbian-2016-09-28/).

 To set your _We-LAB 4 makers_ kit up, connect your Raspberry Pi to the internet, open the terminal and follow the next steps.

 1 .
 If you have not done it before, expand the file system by running _raspi-config_ command, and reboot.